 Construction was quickly begun on a new and larger temple and it was dedicated twice — once by Swami Muktananda in October 1970, then again in November of the same year.
 Early in 1971 we began using it for Sunday services, classes and gatherings during the week, and plays, holiday activities and Swamis birthday celebrations.

 One of the plays performed in the new temple was The Jewel in the Lotus, which Kriyananda had written in 1970.
 Kalyani (Marsha Todd) also performed Kriyananda’s music there and at other venues.
 These performances were popular enough to be performed at two other locations locally, as well as in Reno, Nevada and Los Angeles, and at the Davis Whole Earth Festival.

 From time to time swamis and spiritual leaders from other ashrams and other spiritual paths visited us at the Meditation Retreat.
-One of the first was Swami Chidananda from the Divine Life Society.
+One of the first was Swami Chidananda, President of the Divine Life Society in Rishikesh.

 Other spiritual leaders who visited included Swami Muktananda (mentioned above), Sant Keshavdas, Amar Jyoti, Indra Devi, Roy Eugene Davis, and Norman Paulsen.